Myotragus

-History of disovery and taxonomy
+History of discovery and taxonomy

 The first remains of Myotragus were described by Dorothea Bate in 1909.
 Bate had been sent a letter by Robert Ashington Bullen, who informed her about a bone-bearing breccia deposit on the east of Mallorca, which prompted her to survey the island for Pleistocene aged cave deposits.
 Three such deposits were found, which yielded fragmentary remains of Myotragus, including a mostly complete skull, associated with a mandible and atlas vertebra, which was designated the type specimen of the new species and genus Myotragus balearicus.
 In 1915, Charles William Andrews described more material discovered in the intervening years, including material that had been discovered on Menorca.

 Species

 Six sequential chronospecies of Myotragus have been named, representing 5 million years of gradual accumulated morphological change, including a reduction in body size and changes to the locomotor system, the teeth and the visual system.